data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **axis**: _int_

-    -   the axis of `a` and `b` containing the vectors for which to compute the cross product.
-If set to `-1`, the function computes the cross product for vectors defined by the last axis.
+    -   the axis (dimension) of `a` and `b` containing the vectors for which to compute the cross product.
+If set to `-1`, the function computes the cross product for vectors defined by the last axis (dimension).
 Default: `-1`.

 #### Returns